openvinotoolkit/openvino_notebooks/CONTRIBUTING.md

 and some style issues
   - Verifies that the notebook is included in the main README and the README in the notebooks directory.
   - Runs the check_install script to test for installation issues
-- docker_nbval: tests that the docker image builds, and that the notebooks execute without errors in the Docker image.
+- docker_treon: tests that the docker image builds, and that the notebooks execute without errors in the Docker image.
   To manually run this test, build the Docker image with `docker build -t openvino_notebooks .` and run the tests with `docker run -it  --entrypoint /tmp/scripts/test openvino_notebooks`.
 It is recommended to build the image on a clean repo because the full notebooks folder will be copied to the image.